dl9pf/meta-spdxscanner/README.md

 2. fossdriver (Can work with fossology 3.5.0)
 3. DoSOCSv2 (Scanner comes from fossology 3.4.0)

-# This layer depends on:
+# This layer supplys invoking scanners as following:

 1. fossology REST API
 - openembedded-core